-Almost every one of us depends on the internet today and thus we share data directly or indirectly.
-WhatsApp, Facebook, Instagram, Google, Uber, Zomato – all of them and others continuously mine user data to know more about the user and provide them a better web experience each time.
+Almost every one of us depends on the internet today; thus, we share data directly or indirectly.
+WhatsApp, Facebook, Instagram, Google, Uber, and Zomato – all of them and others continuously mine user data to know more about the user and provide them with a better web experience each time.

-The processing and modelling of data to solve real-world problems is what Data Science is all about.
+The processing and modeling of data to solve real-world problems are what Data Science is all about.

 Who Can Learn Data Science?

-Whether you are from a math background or not, whether you have worked with SQL or a programming language before or not, if you love to crack puzzles and can find links, patterns and behaviours – data science is for you.
+Whether you are from a math background, whether you have worked with SQL or a programming language before, or if you love to crack puzzles and can find links, patterns, and behaviors – data science is for you.

 Data science can be performed with ease using tools.
-There are various tools for programmers (or those with programming knowledge) and for business analysts (who may not have programming knowledge).
-For example, Hadoop, Python, R, SQL etc are some tools used by programmers, whereas business users use tools like Rapid Miner, KNIME, PowerBI, etc… Learning at least a few of these data science tools will cover a considerable part of your data science learning journey.
+There are various tools for programmers (or those with programming knowledge) and business analysts (who may not have programming knowledge).
+For example, Hadoop, Python, R, SQL, etc., are some tools used by programmers.
+In contrast, business users use tools like Rapid Miner, KNIME, PowerBI, etc. Learning at least a few of these data science tools will cover a considerable part of your data science learning journey.

-Many tools like R, Python, RapidMiner, Tableau, Power BI help with each stage of data science that can be automated – data preparation, performing analysis, applying algorithms and data visualization.
-We will discuss step by step, the tools that can be used at each stage.
+Many tools like R, Python, RapidMiner, Tableau, and Power BI help with each stage of data science that can be automated – data preparation, performing analysis, applying algorithms, and data visualization.
+We will discuss, step by step, the tools that can be used at each stage.

-Apart from the ones mentioned in this article, there are many more tools available in the market, each having its own set of features and benefits, but these are the most popular and learning them will never be a waste of time (ever!).
+Apart from the ones mentioned in this article, there are many more tools available in the market, each with its features and benefits, but these are the most popular, and learning them will never be a waste of time (ever!).